 - In a free environment (Starter Plan)

-First, open the OAuth setting screen by one of the followings.
-(The same screen will be displayed regardless of either way.)
+First, open the OAuth settings screen by one of the following ways.
+(The same screen will be displayed regardless.)

-Once you have saved the settings, click on the “Get token” button and if you can successfully acquire the token, it is OK.
-If you can get it, you will see the following display.
+Once you have saved the settings click on the “Get token” button and if you can successfully acquire the token then it has worked.
+If you are successful you will see the following display.

-If you get an error here, please check whether there is any incomplete setting.
-If there is no inadequacy even after checking the setting sufficiently, there is also the possibility of Questetra not being capable of in the first place, so please contact us.
-(Because error details may not be displayed in the current specification.)
+If you get an error here please check if there are any incomplete settings.
+If the settings are all correct there is a possibility of Questetra not being capable of supporting it, so please contact us.
+(Error details may not be displayed in the current specification.)

 4: Settings in Questetra for invoking API

-The OAuth token obtained above is used by specifying as the followings respectively.
+The OAuth token obtained above is used by specifying the following.

-You can use it as the following.
-(While checking the manual, you should be better to refer to the source code of the published Service Task definition (Add-on XML).)
+You can use the following.
+(While checking the manual you should refer to the source code of the published Service Task definition (Add-on XML).)

 var token = httpClient.getOAuth2Token( XXX_OAuth Config Name_XXX ) httpClient.begin().bearer(token)

-I suppose now you understand how to set up OAuth2.
+Do you now understand how to set up OAuth2?

-Although there are some difficult parts, those are necessary to connect with various services.
-I hope you to learn it by all means.
+Although there are some difficult parts, they are necessary to connect with various services.
+I hope you can learn it by any means.